Islamic State leader Baghdadi reportedly killed in Syria by U.S. forces

 Two Iraqi security sources and two Iranian officials said they had received confirmation from inside Syria that Baghdadi had been killed.

-“Iran was informed about Baghdadi’s death by Syrian officials who got it from the field,” one of the officials said.
+“Our sources from inside Syria have confirmed to the Iraqi intelligence team tasked with pursuing Baghdadi that he has been killed alongside his personal bodyguard in Idlib after his hiding place was discovered when he tried to get his family out of Idlib towards the Turkish border,” one of the Iraqi officials said.

-Newsweek, which first reported the news, said it had been told by a U.S. Army official briefed on the raid that Baghdadi was dead.
+U.S. magazine Newsweek, which first reported the news, said it had been told by a U.S. Army official briefed on the raid that Baghdadi was dead.
 It said the operation was carried out by special operations forces after receiving actionable intelligence.

 The Pentagon did not immediately respond to a request for comment.

 White House spokesman Hogan Gidley announced late on Saturday that Trump would make a “major statement” at 9 a.m.
 EST (1300 GMT) on Sunday.

-Gidley gave no further details as to the topic of Trump’s statement.
+Gidley gave no further details.

 The president gave an indication that something was afoot earlier on Saturday night when he tweeted without explanation, “Something very big has just happened!”